EasonZhong/High-Frequency-Trading-OrderBook/README.md

 ------
 #### Afterword
 Thanks for using my [Sell/Buy order MessageBook → OrderBook] program.<br/>
 This program was developed by Sumanta Bose for WTL Capital Pte.
-Ltd. interview, an algorithmic high frequency trading (HTF) firm in Singapore.
+Ltd. interview, an algorithmic high frequency trading (HFT) firm in Singapore.
 Similar problem statements on OrderBook construction is given by mainstream HFT firms like Jump Trading, Flow Traders, etc.